Renkunzhao/se3_trajopt/README.md

 ## Publication & Citation

 This trajectory optimization solver was developed as part of our research on floating-base space parameterizations for agile whole-body motion planning.
-The work has been published in:
+The work has been published in (also available on [arXiv](https://arxiv.org/abs/2508.11520)):

 **A Comparative Study of Floating-Base Space Parameterizations for Agile Whole-Body Motion Planning**
 *Evangelos Tsiatsianas, Chairi Kiourt, Konstantinos Chatzilygeroudis*